fboyle2001/advanced-project/Documents/Supervisor Meetings/Week 9.md

 - Results:
     - Average accuracy on CIFAR-10 was 61.8%
     - Didn't test on CIFAR-100 yet
+    - Again slightly lower, looking at their repo they use a review trick at the end of their code
+    - Not mentioned in their paper
+    - Essentially do one more re-run on the memory alone
+    - They achieved 65.7% using this so not too concerned
+    - Don't want to use the review trick because it could be applied to any memory based method to boost performance

 ### Dark Experience Replay (DER / DER++)
 - 3 loss terms